ba-san/Count-Annotator/README.md

 Enter -- go to next image

 ## Output
-You can get both csv file and annotated images as shown on the top of this page.
+You can get both a csv file and annotated images in 'OO_cropped' directory as shown on the top of this page.